 Question 2: In terms of product delivery, what is your biggest concern?

-The lack of service at hotels, restaurants and attractions was the biggest concern of planners, followed by the difficulty of reaching group sales at hotels, restaurants and attractions.
+The lack of service at hotels, restaurants and attractions within the travel market was the biggest concern of planners, followed by the difficulty of reaching group sales at hotels, restaurants and attractions.

 The pandemic has wreaked havoc on the service industry as employment in the sector is down 8.7 percent since February 2020.
 Around 1.5 million jobs in leisure and hospitality are yet to recover according to the U.S. Travel Association.